Skip to content

 Choose Docsie if you need...

-• Multi-tenant enterprise portals delivering branded documentation to multiple clients from one system with custom domains and white-labeling
+• Multi-tenant portals to deliver one knowledge base as unlimited branded portals to multiple clients or departments, with per-tenant custom domains and access controls

 The Verdict: Notion vs Zendesk Guide - Visual Comparison